kmkr/splendid-nudibranch/content.md

 Location		Anilao, The Philippines
 Latin			Nembrotha chamberlaini
 Tags			nudibranch 2014
 Description		Perhaps the most distinctive characteristic of nudibranchs is the pair of tentacles on the head, called rhinophores.
 They are chemical sensors used to smell and taste the chemicals dissolved in the water, such as food and potential mates.
-Many species of nudibranchs can retracted these vital organs as protection against other fish.
+Many species of nudibranchs can retract these vital organs to protect them against other fish.

 DSC02713.jpg